Author Guidelines

 Author's Submission Guidelines for the Bali Journal of Hospitality, Tourism and Culture Research (BJHTCR)

-The Bali Journal of Hospitality, Tourism and Culture Research (BJHTCR) is a peer-reviewed, open-access journal that publishes original research articles, reviews, and case studies in the fields of hospitality, tourism, and culture.
+The Bali Journal of Hospitality, Tourism and Culture Research (BJHTCR) is a peer-reviewed, open-access journal that publishes three areas including original research articles, reviews, and case studies in the fields of hospitality, tourism, and culture.
 To ensure a smooth submission and publication process, authors are required to follow the guidelines outlined below.

 1. Publishing Fee and Open Access